fsvbach/KernelMethods/README.md

 - sort dataset by labels and compare (kernel matrix should be sorted, too)
 - do PPCA with different kernels and find main components
+- check the alphas from our SVM implementation

 ## Things to Plot